nstapelbroek/envoy-swarm-control-plane/README.md

 - Made for Docker Swarm
   - Discovers service configuration without any additional software
   - Relies on swarms routing mesh (DNSRR or VIP) to proxy traffic to services
-  - Reads configuration from service labels
+  - Reads configuration from deployment labels
-  - Instantly detects changes in stack configurations
+  - Instantly detects changes in stack configurations (results in no gateway errors when downscaling)
+  - Designed to run the Envoy proxies on worker nodes for more load balancing and availability
-- Automatic SSL/TLS certificates for each virtual host
+- SSL/TLS support
-  - Supports bundeled domain names for a single certificate
-  - Redirect from HTTP to HTTPS
+  - Redirect HTTP to HTTPS automatically
-- Enables you to route traffic via swarm worker nodes instead of a manager
+  - TLs enabled vhosts will offer HTTP/1.1 and HTTP/2
+- LetsEncrypt integration
+  - For one or multiple (bundled) domains
 - Tries to play nice with system resources

 ## Getting started